ZivoMartin/AVANCEMENT-PROJET-STAGE/cypress.md

 ### Simple event
 * click : Yes
 * right click: Does not differentiate between a left click and a right click but is capable of using the context menu, such as copy and paste.
-* dbleclick on text: Yes
+* dbleclick on text: script no (its a simple double click), replay no on all website
-* onmouseenter: No
+* onmouseenter: script no, replay no on all website
-* onmouseleave: No
+* onmouseleave: script no, replay no on all website
-* onmousemove: No
+* onmousemove: script no, replay no on all website

 ### Senarios
 * Follow hypertext link: Yes